MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-cloud-sql-offline.md

 - **Migration Option** - Allows you to perform validations before triggering a migration.
 You can pick any of the following options:
     - **Validate** - Checks your server and database readiness for migration to the target.
     - **Migrate** - Skips validations and starts migrations.
-    - **Validate and Migrate—Performs validation before triggering a migration.
+    - **Validate and Migrate** — Performs validation before triggering a migration.
 If there are no validation failures, the migration is triggered.

 Choosing the **Validate** or **Validate and Migrate** option is always a good practice for performing premigration validations before running the migration.